ypriverol/github-paper/REVIEWS.md

 > examples about how to use the different components and to explain in
 > a better way every GitHub/git concept.
 In addition, we now have a
 > different Rule 1, that focuses on git/GitHub basics for users.
+> More complex concepts were added to the Suplemental Note for those readers with more
+> expertise.

 6. Rule 3 should be refined to emphasize that branches are really short-term departures from master; it is too easy for academic